Eric Bolling suspended from Fox News

 The HuffPost reporter who broke the story, Yashar Ali, said he worked on it for three months and reached "14 sources in and out of Fox News and Fox Business."

-"We were just informed of this late Friday afternoon via a HuffPost inquiry and plan to investigate the matter," Fox News told HuffPost.
+"We were just informed of this late Friday afternoon via a HuffPost inquiry and plan to investigate the matter," Fox News told CNN.

 Bolling's attorney told Ali that "Mr. Bolling recalls no such inappropriate communications, does not believe he sent any such communications, and will vigorously pursue his legal remedies for any false and defamatory accusations that are made."